Campaign Finance & Election Reform

 Strong Global Leadership

-Isolationism invites war.
-The United States, alongside its partners and Allies, must promote, from a position of strength, a world order based on individual liberty, human rights, democracy, and the rule of law.
+• Isolationism invites war.
+The United States, alongside its partners and Allies in NATO, the Pacific Islands, and across the globe, must promote a world order based on individual liberty, human rights, democracy, and the rule of law.
 Military intervention should always be a last resort, in accordance with international law, and never unilateral.
 War is not something to be celebrated—it is the abject waste of human potential, energy, and existence.
 And it should be treated as such.